 - 1. To attend the Finance Committee Meeting. - 2.
 To monitor each church departments financial activities so that all operate within their budget. - 3.
 To discuss all the financial matters of the church, Making decisions and recommendation accordingly. - 4.
 To develop a responsible annual church budget and submit it to the church in a business meeting for acceptance. - 5.
 To implement the church operating budget. - 6.
 To develop funding recommendations for special projects. - 7.
 To supervise expenditures. - 8.
 To manage the churches resources in harmony with its mission.

 SPIRITUAL GIFT(S) DESIRED: Faith, Administration, Good Personal Financial Manager.
-ACCOUNTABLE TO: The Church Board the churches mission statement.
-Read "Church Budget" in Church Manual.
+ACCOUNTABLE TO: The Church Board

 FINANCE COMMITTEE CHAIRPERSON